Joy Hester: Heide period

 In 1938 Hester met fellow artist Albert Tucker and began living with him intermittently in East Melbourne.
 During the same year Hester became a founding member of the Contemporary Art Society (CAS), exhibiting with them annually.
 Hester met Melbourne-based art patron Sunday Reed in 1939 at the Herald Exhibition, which brought British and French artworks to Australia for the first time.
 The two became friends, with Reed nurturing Hester's artistic talent.
 Spending much of her time at Heide with Sunday and her husband John Reed, Hester became a member of the Heide Circle.
 She was a contemporary of Sidney Nolan, Arthur Boyd, Charles Blackman, John Perceval, Yosl Bergner and Danila Vassilieff during this period.
 The Heide Circle worked as an extension of the Angry Penguins magazine.
 Hester was the only woman to be featured in the Angry Penguins publication.

 One of her most significant works from this time was Nude Study, (c.
 1939–41).
 It was her first use of bold, fluid black line work, which is what she is known for today.

 During the early 40s, Hester began depicting the ambience of daily life, via ink drawings of street scenes and factory workers.
 She was influenced by artist Ailsa O'Connor, who had similar concerns in her work.
 Hester was also drawn to the work of Vassilieff for his philosophical views about how art and life could not be separated.

 By the mid 40s, Hester relinquished her interest in oil painting to concentrate solely on watercolor and inks.
 Her focus shifted towards the motif of the human face, specifically the expression in the eyes.
 Using minimal and assertive ink strokes, she rendered her figures with emotional intensity.
 A Frightened Woman (1945) served as a seminal point in establishing Hester's style and media moving forward.
-Hester works aimed to capture the psychological horror of World War II.
+Her works aimed to capture the psychological horror of World War II.

 Hester and Tucker married 1941.
 Five years later Hester gave birth to a son, Sweeney Reed (1944–1979).
 In 1947, when Sweeney was three, Hester was diagnosed with terminal Hodgkin's lymphoma.
 Believing she had only 2 years to live, she decided to move to Sydney to live with Melbourne artist Gray Smith, and gave her son into the care of John and Sunday Reed, who subsequently adopted him.
 Illness impacted heavily on Hester's work and left an indelible mark, loading it with emotional content.
 During this period Hester produced the drawings that became part of her notable Face, Sleep and Love series.
 These works were exhibited alongside Hester's poetry in 1950 at her first solo show at the Melbourne Bookclub Gallery.